 For less than the cost of one full-time employee, a managed services provider can cover the technical support needs of just about any small or medium-sized business.
 That means for the price a single employee, you could have a team of experienced, technical professionals looking out for your network.

 MSPs also offer diverse experience in a wide array of technical areas.
-While you may have an in-house IT manager who handles your day-to-day needs, you might require the advice of an outside IT company for strategic planning, large hardware upgrades, SaaS issues, or other technical services.
+While you may have an in-house IT manager who handles your day-to-day needs, you might require the advice of an IT outsourcing company for strategic planning, large hardware upgrades, SaaS issues, or other technical services.
 An MSP can become a partner that complements the efforts of your in-house staff.

 Plus, when you outsource your IT support to an MSP, you won’t need to worry about paying for employee benefits or filling in the gaps during absences due to illness or vacation time.
 MSPs have multiple technicians on staff to compensate for absences and they bear the cost of providing benefits to their employees.What kinds of companies are good candidates for managed IT services?